Pickles on FIRE: The 3D Shape Evolution of Simulated Milky Way-Mass Galaxies: Methods

 We calculate galaxy shapes iteratively by first considering all star particles within a spherical volume of radius equal to one tenth of the host halo virial radius\footnote{We define the virial mass and radius of our galaxies following the definition in \citet{Bryan1998}.
 Note that the virial radius evolves with time for any particular galaxy.}, $A=B=C=0.1\,r_{\mathrm{vir}}$.
 The reduced mass eigentensor $S_{ij}$ gives us an initial set of eigenvectors $\vec{A}, \vec{B}, \vec{C}$ and eigenvalues $\lambda_1, \lambda_2, \lambda_3$.
 The rotation matrix $R^{-1}$ is used to rotate the galaxy from the simulation axes to the new eigenbasis, where $R = [\vec{A},\vec{B},\vec{C}]$.
 In the first iteration, the square roots of the eigenvalues are scaled so that the largest value matches the distance from the center to the farthest star particle in the volume.
 This produces a new set of principal axes $\vec{A}^\prime, \vec{B}^\prime, \vec{C}^\prime$.
 After the first iteration, we scale the lengths of the axes by a factor of $({A'B'C'}/{ABC})^{1/3}$ to preserve volume.
 This process is repeated until the axis ratios $B/A$ and $C/A$ converge to within $10^{-4}$ of the previous iteration.
 To precisely define the final 3D ellipsoidal shape, extraneous particles are excluded by scaling the ellipsoid down until it retains 90\% of its original mass.
 This adjustment minimally affects the shape due to the factor $r_{\text{ell}}^2$ in the denominator.
 We define the stellar mass of each galaxy as the total stellar mass within this ellipsoidal volume.

-Following \citet{Zhang2019CANDELS}, we categorize galaxies into elongated, disky, and spheroidal shapes based on their relative axis ratios $C/A$ and $B/A$.
+Following \citet{Zhang2019CANDELS}, we categorize galaxies into disky, spheroidal, and elongated shapes based on their relative axis ratios $C/A$ and $B/A$.
 Figure \ref{fig:baca_mapping} illustrates how we separate galaxies into each of these categories.
 Idealized ellipsoids are depicted as examples for comparison.